 - what kind of discipline will be used

-- who is responsible for what and when
+- who is responsible for what, and when

-Schedule time for walking, playing, training and just spending time together with every member of the family.
+Schedule time for walking, playing, training, and just spending time together with every member of the family.

 The most proactive thing you can do is to make sure activity and social needs are being met.

 Signing your dog up for obedience class is probably the easiest way for you both to learn together, and it will give you the skills you need to cope with different situations.

 Obedience classes aren't just for puppies or young dogs either, and it's a fun thing to do together that helps build your bond.

 No one likes to be taken for granted in a relationship, even dogs.
 Don't wait for problems to become ingrained.

-Ask your veterinarian, dog groomer, trainer or another dog owner for advice, or read up on the subject.
+Ask your veterinarian, dog groomer, trainer, or another dog owner for advice, or read up on the subject.